The best pavilions are built on an idea.

 A unique display, Adornment and Identity: jewellery and costume from Oman, created in association with the Oman Ministry of Tourism with support from BP, was conceived to honour 40 years of the reign of His Majesty Sultan Qaboos bin Said.

-Drawn from the British Museum’s extensive collection of ethnographic material from the Middle East, which includes the largest public collection of Omani silver in Europe, it would present key items from a recent acquisition of fine jewellery and artefacts from Oman.
+Drawn from the British Museum’s extensive collection of ethnographic material from the Middle East, which includes the largest public collection of Omani silver in Europe, it would present key items from a recent acquisition of fine jewellery and artefacts from Oman, which had never previously been on display.
 Highlights of visitors enjoying the exhibition were also be photographed and captured in a book, to be presented to His Majesty.
-One idea was needed to connect it all.
+One idea would connect it all.

 The Adornment and Identity display would reflect the diversity of metalworking traditions across Oman through a variety of personal adornment items for women, men and children dating back from the 1950s.
 The storytelling would celebrate the extraordinary craftsmanship and techniques, characteristic of Omani silver working, and the religious and social significance associated with the objects.